misterflippy/minecraft-block-replacer/README.md

 ## Configure
 1. Add a dependency to your behavior pack manifest and add the minecraft-block-replacer UUID and version.
 This will automatically load the Block Replacer add-on when your behavior pack is added to a world.
-**Important:** When added to a world, the Block Replacer add-on must be in "Active Behavior Pack" list **below** packs that use it.
-This ensures it will load before the packs attempt to use it.
-Setting the dependency should handle this automatically.

 ```json
 "dependencies": [
     {